Tap into the power of LinkedIn by learning what information is available.

-LinkedIn is pretty powerful, if you understand some of the ways you can use it!
-It is more than an online resume.
-It is more than your modern day rolodex.
-It is a massive database of user-supplied information!
+LinkedIn is pretty powerful IF you understand some of the ways you can use it!
+LinkedIn is more than an online resume.
+It’s more than your modern-day Rolodex.
+LinkedIn is a massive database of user-supplied information!

 You’ve developed a list of target companies.
 You know, places you would like to work or at least you think you may.
 FYI, these are not just companies that are posting jobs.
 This list is any company that could potentially hire you!

 With your list in hand, follow your target companies!
 There are 3 benefits:

 - Companies’ updates appear in your home feed on LinkedIn